abod-alfakih/MDR2/README.md

 * If you use GPU, verify CUDA compatibility with the installed PyTorch version.
 * The project currently targets BraTS-style MRI segmentation with 3 output classes.

-## License

-Add your license here if you wish to publish the project publicly.

 ## Acknowledgments